sibiraj-s/capillaries/README.md

 hooks.clear()
 ```

 Hooks are executed in order.
-The waterfall passes a return value from each function to the next function and returns final retuned data
+The calling waterfall hook passes a return value from each function to the next function and returns data from the last tap

 ### Browser compatibility